Ali Anouzla

-Ali Anouzla (علي أنوزلا; born in Agadir, Morocco) is a Moroccan journalist, known for his critical articles of King Mohammed VI's rule.
+Ali Anouzla (علي أنوزلا; born c.
+1963) is a Moroccan journalist, known for his critical articles of King Mohammed VI's rule.
 Since December 2010 he has been the editor-in-chief of the online media platform Lakome, which he co-founded along with Aboubakr Jamaï.
 Lakome was most notably behind the uncovering of the Daniel Galván scandal in which Mohammed VI was found to have pardoned, as a gesture "demonstrating good relations between him and King Juan Carlos I of Spain" a Spanish serial child rapist sentenced to 30 years in Morocco of which he spent only a year and a half.
 The scandal led to unprecedented spontaneous demonstrations against the Moroccan monarch in early August 2013.
 On 17 September 2013, Ali Anouzla was arrested in a raid against his home in Rabat, officially for having linked to an El País article which contained a video allegedly posted by AQIM and hosted on the website of the Spanish newspaper.
 He was later charged with "Knowingly providing material assistance to terrorists acts".
 Many observers saw this as a revenge for the Daniel Scandal episode.